diegozain/alles/src/julia/README.md

 # remove the tic toc functions in julia.
 t1=time_ns();

-# the exclamation point ! makes the function to pass by reference,
+# the exclamation point ! makes the function pass by reference,
 # so no extra memory is used.
 differentiate_cube!(v,dt);